abhisheksaurabh1985/storn-dvbf-with-flows/README.md

 TODO: 05-Aug-2017
 - Play with the amount of noise.
 Noise does not have to be a standard normal.
 It serves as a discretization parameter.
 A/c to me, the smaller the noise, the better the reconstruction should be.

+Observations:
+06-Aug-2017 - Planar flow - 2017_08_06_16_24_50 - Reconstruction even after 5000 iterations.
+But sine and velocity were
+not reconstructed even after 75000 iterations.